AmyJoT/SImpLeGraphicsModule/README.md

 # Notes
 - Not setting a duration will make the graphic stay indefinitely.
 - Setting one colour will create a solid shape.
-- If any problems are found with the code, please liase with the creator: Amy Jo Turner (ajt562@york.ac.uk), or speak with any of the team over at SImpLe.
+- If any problems are found with the code module, please liase with the creator: Amy Jo Turner (ajt562@york.ac.uk), or speak with any of the team over at SImpLe.

-# Many thanks for your purchase, we hope it is satisfactory to your needs!
+Many thanks for your purchase, we hope it is satisfactory to your needs!